KULeuven-KRR/IDP/lib/tinythread/README.txt

 TinyThread++ is a minimalist, portable, threading library for C++, intended to make it easy to create multi threaded C++ applications.

-The library is closesly modeled after the current C++0x standard (draft), but only a subset is implemented at the moment.
+The library is closesly modeled after the C++11 standard, but only a subset is implemented at the moment.

 See the documentation in the doc/html directory for more information.